blackboard pix

 "Spatial observables" such as area, volume, and angle are given by the eigenvalues of Hermitian operators on spin network states in loop quantum gravity.
 We present results obtained in our investigations of the angle and volume operators, two operators which act on the vertices of spin networks.
 We find that the minimum observable angle is inversely proportional to the square root of the total spin of the vertex, a fairly slow decrease to zero.
 We also present numerical results indicating that the angle operator can reproduce the classical angle distribution.
 The volume operator is significantly harder to investigate analytically; however, we present analytical and numerical results indicating that the volume of a region scales as the 3/2 power of its bounding surface, which corresponds to the classical model of space.

-© S. Major 1993-2008 Last modified 23 September 2008 Link to Seth's Net Home Link to Department of Physics link to archives link to gr-qc link to gr-qc/new link to archive form
+Last modified 27June 2014 link to Seth's Net Home link to Department of Physics link to archives link to gr-qc link to gr-qc/new link to archive form